tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/Activities/02-Stu_Correlation/README.md

     * `IPL.csv`
     * `TSM.csv`

-3. Use the `concat` function to combine the seven DataFrames into a single combined DataFrame.
+3. Use the `concat` function to combine the seven DataFrames into a single combined DataFrame with an index of `date`.

 4. Calculate the daily returns using the `pct_change` function.